 Can I cash my check at New Leaf Market Co-op?

 Yes!
 You may also use it as a credit against your purchases the next time you’re in the store.
 Of course, you may also present it at your bank for cash or deposit.
 Please note that your check will become void after 90 days if not cashed.
-Checks that are not used (meaning cashed or donated back to the Co-op, endorsed to NLMC), must be turned over to the state as unclaimed property.
-We encourage you to use it!
+As well, all issued checks that go unused, whether cashed, deposited, or donated back to the Co-op (endorsed to NLMC), must be turned over to the state as unclaimed property.
+You are encouraged to use it!

 Tell me again why patronage rebates are a good thing.